 - Automating your processes is the first step to permanently reduce the cost of doing business.
 Adopting technology such as artificial intelligence to reduce labor costs, shore up production and free up high-cost talent will put the focus on bringing value to your organization.

-- Improving the customer experience via digital offerings: focus your efforts on producing more relevant digital products and services.
+- Improving the customer experience via digital offerings: focus your efforts on producing more relevant digital products and services and remember the human touch!
+People want to feel special, also in times of crises - so figure out what to automate, and where to keep - or add - the human touch.

-- Focus on predictive analytics: invest in predictive digital projects that make your organization faster and leaner, including in its decision-making.
+- Focus on predictive analytics: invest in predictive digital projects that make your organization faster and leaner, including in its decision making.
+Investing in tools to help you predict based on data and facts, we as humans cannot digest and make sense of quickly enough ourselves, is a non-negotiable for a recession-resilient company!

 5. Clearly Differentiate Your Organization In Its Field